11 Top-Rated Things to Do in Sudbury, Ontario

 3. Learn about Sudbury's Mining Heritage at Dynamic Earth

-Located adjacent to, and easy to get to from Science North (it's only a short stroll away), Dynamic Earth is another must-see Sudbury attraction.
+Dynamic Earth is another must-see Sudbury attraction, and it stands right next to the Big Nickel.
 Established in 2003, it focuses on geology and mining and its impact not just upon Sudbury, but Canada as a whole.

 Other highlights of a visit include a variety of film and multimedia presentations; displays of fossils, rocks, and meteorites; and gold panning experiences.
 There are plenty of activities aimed specifically at youngsters, including a fun "lava slide," massive mining machinery to climb around, a giant sandpit complete with manually operated diggers, as well as an outdoor science park.

 Address: 122 Big Nickel Mine Drive, Sudbury, Ontario